dmbala/rstudio-shahclass/README.md

-# Rstudio build files and Open On Demand interface scripts.
+# Rstudio build files and Open On Demand App scripts.

 ### Docker Image
 Get the docker image from the docker hub (docker://dmbala/shahclass)